How Often Should You Wash Your Hair?

 With medium curls and waves, you can get away with being able to shampoo your hair 2-3 times a week.
 You won’t need to worry if you miss a couple of days either as your waves will look amazing with a simple refresh.

-When wavy or curly hair has a little oil, it can enhance the waves definition.
+When wavy hair has a little oil, it can enhance the waves definition.
 But if you’re someone who enjoys spending time in the gym (like me) then you might need to water wash in between a full on shampoo wash day to remove some of that loose dirt and grease.

 If you do exercise a lot, then this article reveals how you can protect your hair when working out.